Dr Steve Allen

 If the Consultant Radiologist feels it is necessary to take a tissue sample a needle test will be offered:

-Your biopsy will be performed by the Radiologist usually using ultrasound or possibly mammography guidance.
+Your biopsy will be performed by the Radiologist usually using ultrasound or possibly breast screening guidance.
 After local anaesthetic is injected using a very small needle into the overlying skin and then breast at the site of the sampling, the Radiologist uses the ultrasound images to guide a needle to the concerning area.

 Ultrasound-guided breast biopsy does not involve exposure to ionizing radiation like x-ray (mammography) does.
 It is less invasive and usually leaves little or no scarring.